tobega/tailspin-v0/TailspinReference.md

   assert $OUT::next <='Hello John'> 'Wrote greeting' end 'hello'
 ```

+Note, though, that providing a mock to a module will result in another instance of that mock, which will have to
+be explicitly exported from the shadowed code for the test to be able to access it.
+Normally, your tests should
+not need to reach that deep.

 ## Calling java code
 _NOTE:_ This is a temporary measure (for a few years) to allow using Tailspin for everything and allowing